Which free and best blogging platform I can start with?

 However, if you’re someone who is never short of visuals and videos, have more of the mobile audience, mostly youth, go ahead with Instagram blogging.

-Wix is another hosted platform with easy to use drag and drop tools to build business websites for small business owners.
+Wix is among popular hosted blog sites with easy to use drag and drop tools to build business websites for small business owners.
 It allows setting up a blog with the Wix blog app.
 Since it requires no coding skills or any technical know-how, a lot of bloggers use this blogging platform.
 Their aggressive advertising on social media is another reason why new bloggers end up signing up with Wix.

 You’ll enjoy beautiful templates and a good number of third-party apps to customize your blog.
 However, you have limited access to such features in the free version.

 If we look at the overall value for the paid plans, the blog features are not enough to motivate a serious blogger to opt Wix.
 If you wish to play and experiment with your intent of blogging to see how serious you can be, it’s a good idea to try Wix blog for a few months.

 Hosting over 50 million websites, Weebly is primarily a drag-and-drop website builder for small businesses to easily build a website, blog, portfolio or an eCommerce store.
 From security, hosting, designing, and marketing, everything comes built-in.